 Search is changing faster than most SEO strategies are being updated.
 For the better part of two decades, the game was clear: rank on Google, earn clicks, convert traffic.
 The mechanics evolved, the algorithm updated, the content requirements shifted.
 But the fundamental objective stayed the same.
 Get your pages to appear where people are looking.

 That objective hasn’t disappeared.
-But the surface where search happens has expanded.
-AI-powered tools, ChatGPT, Perplexity, Google’s AI Overviews, and a growing range of AI assistants are now answering questions directly, drawing on content across the web to synthesise responses that users never click through from.
-The query happens.
-The answer appears.
-Your page may have informed it without receiving a single visit.
+But the places where search happens have expanded.
+AI-powered tools, ChatGPT, Perplexity, Google’s AI Overviews, and a growing range of AI assistants now answer questions directly, drawing on content across the web to synthesise responses that users never click through from.
+A query happens, an answer appears, and your page may have informed it without receiving a single visit.

-Generative engine optimization, or GEO, is the practice of structuring your content so that AI systems can find it, understand it, and use it when constructing responses.
+Generative engine optimisation, or GEO, is the practice of structuring your content so AI systems can find it, understand it, and use it when constructing responses.
 It sits alongside traditional SEO rather than replacing it.
-But it operates on different principles, rewards different content characteristics, and punishes brands that ignore it by making them invisible to a growing share of search behaviour.
+It works on different principles, rewards different content characteristics, and can make brands invisible to a growing share of search behaviour if they ignore it.

 For ecommerce brands, the stakes are specific.
 The informational queries that precede purchase decisions are exactly the type of search that AI systems are increasingly handling directly.
 The brand that gets cited in the answer to ‘what type of running shoe is best for flat feet’ is building awareness and trust at the moment it matters most.
 The brand that doesn’t appear in that answer is losing ground it may not even know it’s losing.

-To understand GEO clearly, it helps to be precise about what traditional SEO is actually doing.
-Search engine optimization is the practice of making your pages rank well in search engine results pages.
-The primary mechanism is signals: keyword relevance, backlink authority, technical health, page experience, and the accumulated topical depth that tells Google a site genuinely covers a subject rather than skimming it.
+To understand GEO clearly, it helps to be precise about what traditional SEO actually does.
+Search engine optimisation is the practice of making your pages rank well in search engine results pages.
+Its primary mechanism is signals: keyword relevance, backlink authority, technical health, page experience, and the accumulated topical depth that tells Google a site genuinely covers a subject rather than skimming it.

 The user journey in traditional SEO is linear.
-Someone types a query.
-A results page appears.
-They see your page listed, evaluate the title and meta description, and decide whether to click.
-Your traffic is a function of your ranking position and your click-through rate.
-Both are measurable.
-Both are optimizable.
-The content’s job is to earn a high position and then convert that position into a click.
+Someone types a query, a results page appears, and they see your page listed, evaluate the title and meta description, and decide whether to click.
+Your traffic depends on your ranking position and click-through rate.
+Both are measurable and optimizable.
+The content’s job is to earn a high position and turn that position into a click.

 Traditional SEO has not stopped mattering.
 Google still processes billions of searches daily.
-Click-based traffic from organic search remains one of the most valuable acquisition channels for ecommerce brands because it arrives with existing intent, without the cost-per-click overhead of paid search.
+Click-based traffic from organic search remains one of the most valuable acquisition channels for ecommerce brands because it arrives with existing intent and avoids the cost-per-click overhead of paid search.
 The principles of topical authority, keyword clustering, internal linking, and technical hygiene are not obsolete.
-They are the foundation that everything else is built on.
+They form the foundation for everything else.

 What has changed is that ranking on a results page is no longer the only way your content reaches users.
 An increasingly large share of search is being intercepted before the click happens.
 Understanding where that interception occurs, and how to remain present in those answers, is what GEO is about.